aspose-html-cloud/aspose-html-cloud-dotnet/docs/Configuration.md

 ## Summary

-Class that initializes API facade objects with needed settings, such as credentials, called REST API URL, timeout etc.
+The configuration is a class that initializes API facade objects with needed settings, such as credentials, called REST API URL, timeout etc.
-See [**HtmlApi**](HtmdApi.md), constructors with Configuration parameter.
+See [**HtmlApi**](HtmdApi.md) constructors with a Configuration parameter.

 ### Namespace